Advocacy Day 2020 is March 30! Note that we have expanded the day til 2 pm to allow for more time with the legislators!

 Dedicated arts students of any age and art form can be advocates.
 The only requirement is that the student have the willingness and confidence to speak individually to a state legislator.

 The only limit is the size of the group that meets with each legislator.
 Three or four students at the most per legislative (not school) district is the most effective.
+The student’s legislative district is determined by his or her home address.

 6. Is transportation to Augusta provided?